 1. What courses should I register for?

 If you are a new student, it is most important to sign up as soon as possible for the designated pre matriculation courses: CED 519 or 520 (These are counseling ethics courses.
 519 is for School Counseling and 520 is for Community Counseling.
-However due to the overlap of content, a student may take either course to fulfill the requirements for matriculation and for certification and licensure), CED 501, and EDU 550.
-However it is possible to choose a course or two that has no prerequisites.
+However, if a school counseling student is planning eventually to pursue licensure it is necessary to take CED 520 as the licensing board will not accept CED 519, Ethics in School Counseling as meeting the ethics requirement.
+It is possible to choose a course or two that has no prerequisites.
 Courses having pre requisites are designated by an asterisk.
 Be mindful that if a student accumulates 18 credits and has not matriculated, he or she will automatically be locked out of the registration process until matriculation requirements are met.
 It is also important to note that certain core courses are only offered in the fall and spring semesters.
 This will be important to keep in mind in planning and course selection as each of these courses is a pre requisite for the other and are sequential.
 They are CED 501, CED 502, CED 505, CED 511, and CED 552